Date First Published: December 2, 2014

 The visit type indicates whether a new plan need to be activated or a previous plan continued.

 For a new case, the ‘reason for visit’ (symptom complex, syndrome) provides the pointer for the selection of a care plan.
 This decision need to be made by a clinical care provider at the very beginning of care.
-The main content of this initial care plan is data collection tasks from which it is hoped that a clearer diagnosis is obtained.
-From there, the plan containing various processes or tasks for the more specific disease condition or health problem is chosen and initiated.
+The main activity within initial care plan is data collection tasks.
+Based on the data thus acquired, the next step i.e., clarifying diagnosis can be performed.
+If the data is insufficient efforts are made to gather more data.
+When the disease condition or health problem is identified, the corresponding care plan, consisting of various processes or tasks for the case, is chosen and initiated.

 Planning involves determining what is to be done currently as well as in the future both in the short term as well as long term.
 Therefore, the care plan takes the form of a set of various types of planned tasks or orders (care sets / order sets) including: